-From the utility theory perspective, needs are regarded as {\it innate values} driving agents to interact with environments.
+From the utility theory perspective, needs are regarded as {\it innate values} or motivations that drive agents to interact with their environments, as we discussed previously.
 Especially the ultimate payoff for animals is to maximize inclusive fitness utilizing some evolutionary strategy, and for humans is to maximize profitability through some marketing strategy \cite{meyer1991animals,mcfarland1993intelligent}.
 If we consider the ecological status of AI agents, like robots, accomplishing tasks in the real world, their situation is similar to our ecological situation \cite{mcfarland1994towards}.

-Especially reinforcement learning (RL) is an excellent model to describe the needs-driven behaviors of AI agents.
-The essence of RL is learning from interaction based on reward-driven (such as utilities and needs) behaviors, much like natural agents.
-When an RL agent interacts with the environment, it can observe the consequence of its actions and learn to change its behaviors based on the corresponding rewards received.
-The theoretical foundation of RL is the paradigm of trial-and-error learning rooted in behaviorist psychology \cite{sutton2018reinforcement}.
-In RL, the policy dictates the actions that the agent takes as a function of its state and the environment, and the goal of the agent is to learn a policy maximizing the expected cumulative rewards/utilities in the process.
-Fig. \ref{fig:rewards_driven} illustrates the RL process of rewards-driven behaviors \cite{ermon2019}.

-\subsection{Utility-orient Needs Paradigm Systems}
+\subsubsection{Utility-orient Needs Paradigm Systems}

-Fig. \ref{fig:overview} represents the relationships among single-agent, multi-agent, and humans based on the paradigm of the utility-orient needs.
-More specially, before an individual agent cooperates with group members, it needs to fit some basic needs, such as having enough energy, guaranteeing other agents' safety, etc. Then it requires corresponding capabilities to collaborate with other agents, satisfy task requirements, and adapt to dynamically changing environments (Fig. \ref{fig:overview} shows four categories of robot, carrier, supplier, observer, and executor, working as a team in the middle graph.).
-Especially trust among agents can be evaluated based on their current status and needs, performance, knowledge, experience, motivations, etc.
+For the above concepts to be cognitively applicable to the intelligent system, their biology-inspired needs are somehow associated with its actuation, which drives it to fulfill its motivations or satisfy its drivers \cite{romero2018utility}.
+Moreover, before an individual agent cooperates with group members, it needs to fit some basic needs, such as having enough energy, guaranteeing other agents' safety, etc. Then it requires corresponding capabilities to collaborate with other agents, satisfy task requirements, and adapt to dynamically changing environments \cite{yang2020hierarchical}.
+Therefore, it is necessary to build a unified utility paradigm describing the needs of AI agents and humans in the common ground for evaluating their relationships like trust, which is also the pre-condition of safety, reliability, stability, and sustainability in cooperation \cite{yang2020needs}.